xihu0325/9103-FINAL-xihu0325/README.md

     Artistic Creation Extension:a2, 2023-10-13,5d
     Concept Validation, Group Project Output: a3,after a2,5d section Personal Project
-    Planning the Code in the Group's Project:a4,after a3,1d Secondary Design Concept:a5,, after a4,1d
+    Planning the Code in the Group's Project  :a4,after a3,1d Secondary Design Concept  :a5,after a4,1d
     Coding: a6,after a5,4d
     Testing: a7,after a6,3d
   section Release Acceptance